 This ended up being more of a challenge than I expected, as it took total concentration to keep my foot straight and the hip flexors areas that required my attention to assist.

 Towards the end of the week, I noticed that I was struggling more with breathing and overall endurance.
-Part of this was due to allergies kicking in post-rain and with the fresh sun.
+This was partly due to allergies kicking in post-rain and with the fresh sun.

 But I also think part of it was that I needed a break.
 I didn’t worry too much about it and accepted that the last week of the running 5k every day challenge might be more of a challenge than I had hoped.

 The summer heat ramped up the final week, starting around 90 degrees and hanging until the last day.
-This forced me to change the time of day I was running 5k everyday, as midday was too hot and costing me run time.
+This forced me to change the time of day.
+I was running a 5k every day, as midday was too hot (even with shorts) and costing me run time.

-I also had to break out my favorite running sunglasses, as the sun got intense during the day.
+I also had to break out my favorite running sunglasses, as the sun intensified during the day.